At Los Cabos now Overcast Clouds23.2°C

 Playa Acapulquito, also known as Old Man’s Beach, is a charming beach located in San... more

-Can You Swim at Lovers Beach in Cabo?
-Yes, you can swim at Lover’s Beach in... more
+Can You Swim in the Ocean in Los Cabos?
+Yes, you can swim in Los... more